 There are many different types of loss caused by water damage.
-It can cause different processes to occur, including rotting of wood, bacteria and mold growth, rusting of steel, swelling composite woods, delamination of materials, and so on.
-While each of these types of damage is devastating, they are all preventable.
-Here are a few ways to avoid the worst possible outcome of Water Damage Phoenix.
+It can cause different processes, including rotting of wood, bacteria and mold growth, rusting of steel, swelling of composite woods, delamination of materials, and so on.
+While each type of damage is devastating, they are all preventable.
+Here are a few ways to avoid the worst possible outcome of Water Damage.
 To start, take inventory of your property.

 Listed below are the three different categories of water damage.
 Typically, Category 1 damage is relatively minor.
-However, a flood in Category 2 will have significant levels of bacteria, chemicals, and soap scum.
+However, a flood in Category 2 will have significant bacteria, chemicals, and soap scum levels.
 The cleanup process for Category 2 water damage will include personal protective equipment.
 Lastly, Category 3 damage is dangerous and unsanitary and will require specialized training and equipment.
 Professional water damage cleanup companies charge approximately $7 per square foot for this type of water damage.

 The types of water damage covered by a home insurance policy will depend on the specific policy you have.
 If you are not completely covered, you should contact a flood insurance company.
 Be sure to let them know your expectations, and if they aren’t satisfied, look for a different company.
 Keep in mind that homeowners’ insurance policies do not cover flood damage, so be sure to read the fine print before signing anything.
 If you need help, call a water damage company and ask them for a quote.

 If you have flood insurance, you should contact your insurer.
 If you have flood insurance, your flood insurance policy may cover the cost of water damage.
 If you don’t have flood insurance, you should buy separate flood insurance.
 The National Flood Insurance Program (NFIP) and some private insurers offer flood insurance.
 Flood insurance is important for a number of reasons, including water damage.
 If you live in a flood-prone area, it’s worth it to find out what kind of coverage you have.